deremije/attestation/README.md

 your cache, it can keep the form filled in for you.
 It also means that none of your data is transmitted anywhere, so it's entirely safe.

-Sortir.io was built by <a href='https://jeremyrandall.dev' target="_blank" rel="noreferrer">Jeremy Randall</a>, a Front End Engineer living in Lyon.
+Sortir.io was built by <a href='https://jeremyrandall.dev' target="_blank" rel="noreferrer">Jeremy Randall</a>, a Web Developer living in Lyon.
 Please email feedback to <a href="mailto:feedback@sortir.io">feedback@sortir.io</a>.
 Use of this tool is ABSOLUTELY FREE, but if you really want to say thanks you can <a href="https://www.buymeacoffee.com/jeremyrandall" target="_blank" rel="noreferrer">buy me a coffee</a>.

 Please wear a mask in all public places, observe social distancing by staying at least 1 meter from other people, use hand sanitizer, and wash your hands frequently.
 Taking precautions will save lives - possibly even your own.